AlexeyMatveev686/office-js-api/Slide/ApiParagraph/Methods/SetHighlight.md

 ## Example

-This example sets hiighlight color "lightGray" for the paragraph.
+This example sets highlight color "lightGray" for the paragraph.

 ```javascript
 builder.CreateFile("pptx");